 Painful Disengagement

-The Tree structure suggests the importance of continuance as part of commitment, which is the upper pole of the internal duality (Ls 5-7)
+Any develops over time.
+Its framework reveals the importance of continuance as intrinsic to commitment, which is the upper pole of the internal duality (Ls 5-7).
+Presence manifests your seriousness, which is the lower pole of the internal duality (Ls 1-4).

 The diagrams below allow comparison of the full picture of the requisite and self-centred Tree patterns.